rubyu/cOCR/readme.md

 ### Mode
 #### FileSystem Watcher Mode

-Normally, **cOCR** watchs specified directory by `-d` or `--dir` option, and if it find a new image file, it will process the file immediately.
+Normally, **cOCR** watchs specified directory by `-d` or `--dir` option, and if it finds a new image file, it will process the file immediately.

 #### Bulk Converter Mode